alpbeysir/ceng469-hw1/README.md

-# CENG469 - Computer Graphics II
+# Computer Graphics II - Catmull-Clark Subdivision
-  Homework 1, Catmull-Clark Subdivision

 I began by inspecting the outputs of the algorithm for some sample meshes in Blender.
 This helped me get a feel for the algorithm.
 Then, I looked online for simple descriptions and explanations.
 I believed that I had to understand the algorithm well before implementing it, as doing so would probably save a lot of debugging time.
 For graphics algorithms, making the first implementation as correct as possible is important because they are harder to debug than conventional algorithms.